zenml-io/zenml/docs/book/user-guide/advanced-guide/data-management/model-management.md

 well as on the [ZenML Cloud](https://zenml.io/cloud) dashboard.

 A Model captures lineage information and more.
-Within a Model, different Model Versions can be staged.
-For example, you can rely on your predictions at a specific stage, like `Production`, and decide whether the Model Version should be promoted based on your business rules during training.
-Plus, accessing data from other Models and their Versions is just as simple.
+Within a Model, different Model versions can be staged.
+For example, you can rely on your predictions at a specific stage, like `Production`, and decide whether the Model version should be promoted based on your business rules during training.
+Plus, accessing data from other Models and their versions is just as simple.

 The Model Control Plane is how you manage your models through this unified interface.
 It allows you to combine the logic of your pipelines, artifacts and crucial business data along with the actual 'technical model'.

-## Model Versions
+## Model versions

 ZenML is already versioning your models and storing some metadata, but the Model Control Plane allows you more flexibility in terms of how you refer to and use